CosmosDB/labs/java/readme.md

 # Notes

-1. If you are unsure of what version of the .NET Framework you have installed on your local machine, you can visit the following link to view instructions on determining your installed version: <https://docs.microsoft.com/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed>.
+1. When installing the Java 11 SDK or higher, this is bundled with a Java Runtime Environment (JRE).
+Make sure the JRE path (e.g: C:\Program Files\Java\jdk-11.0.2\bin\) is present at the top of your Path variable in System variables.
-2. If you already have .NET Core installed on your local machine, you should check the version of your .NET Core installation using the ``dotnet --version`` command.
+2. If you already have Java installed on your local machine, you should check the version of your Java Runtime Environment (JRE) installation using the ``java -version`` command.